 For example, if you live in Canberra and your family is from the Canberra region, you should contact the Ngunnawal Land Council in Queanbeyan.
 If you live in Canberra but your family is from somewhere else, you should contact the land council in the area your family came from or were best known in.

-To find the contact details of a land council or other Indigenous community organisations:
+To find the contact details of a land council or other Indigenous community organisation:

 - do a web search for ‘Aboriginal’ and the place name

-- do a search for land councils and other Indigenous organisations in you area on the website of the Office of the Registrar of Indigenous Corporations
+- do a search for land councils and other Indigenous organisations in your area on the website of the Office of the Registrar of Indigenous Corporations

 - search for local Aboriginal Health Services on the Australian Indigenous HealthInfoNet